aws/amazon-q-connectjs/README.md

 </html>
 ```

-The QConnectJS client integrates with Connect by loading the pre-built Amazon Q Connect widget located at `<instanceUrl>/wisdom-v2` into an iframe and placing it into a container div.
+The QConnectJS client integrates with Connect by loading the pre-built Amazon Q in Connect widget located at `<instanceUrl>/wisdom-v2` into an iframe and placing it into a container div.
 API requests are funneled through this widget and made available to your JS client code.

 * `instanceUrl`: The Connect instance url.
 * `endpoint`: Optional, set to override the Connect endpoint to use.